| CPSC 203: Mathematical Foundations of Computing | Spring 2026 |

 Plagiarism and academic dishonesty.
 You are encouraged to consult with one another when you work on homework assignments, but, in the end, everyone must do one's own work to hand in.
-In particular, discussion on homework assignments should be limited to brainstorming and verbally going through strategies, but it must not involve one student sharing written solutions with another student.
-In the end, everyone must write up solutions independently.
-If you have discussed with classmates or used any outside source (i.e., anything other than the course materials and teaching-assistant assistance), you must clearly indicate so on your solutions and provide all complete references.
-Turning in another person's work under your name is plagiarism and qualifies as academic dishonesty.
+In particular, discussion should be limited to brainstorming and verbally going through strategies, but it must not involve one student sharing written solutions with another student.
+In the end, everyone must write up solutions independently in one's own words.
+If you have discussed with other classmates or used any outside source (i.e., anything other than the course materials and teaching-assistant assistance), you must clearly indicate so on your solutions and provide all complete references.
+Turning in another's work under your name is plagiarism and qualifies as academic dishonesty.
 Academic dishonesty is a serious intellectual violation, and the consequences can be severe.
 For more details, read the Student Handbook 2025–2026, Section I. Academic Policies, Intellectual Honesty.

 Two in-class exams: 2 × 15% Final exam: 30% Homework assignments: 25% Quizzes: 10% Class participation: 5%